jonathantneal/hitch-element-queries/README.md

 # Hitch Element Queries

-Element queries allow developers style elements based on their own measurements.
+Element queries are a yet-proposed CSS module that allow developers to style elements based on their size and shape.
 [Hitch.js](https://github.com/jonathantneal/Hitch) is used to enable these features in CSS.

 ## Syntax